Andrew Alexander

 About me

-Growing up in the 1970s & 80’s was an interesting experience.
-My parents came from two different cultures and religions, which meant I was exposed to different values and beliefs from an early age.
-It was challenging at times to navigate between my parent’s power play and their expectations for me to follow their individual cultures and religions.
+Growing up in the 1970s and 1980s was an intellectually enriching experience.
+My parents hailed from distinct cultural and religious backgrounds, exposing me to diverse values and beliefs at an early age.
+Navigating the dichotomy of my parents' expectations for me to adhere to their individual cultures and religions presented challenges.

 Training, qualifications & experience